 While trekking is the most popular activity in Nepal it is by no means the only reason to visit Nepal.
 The country is a hotspot for adventure and culture junkies alike.
-The unique aspects of Nepal, the altitude, and the remoteness of many of the locations to which you will travel bring challenges that require specific travel insurance requirements.
-If you plan to attempt any of the famous treks, then trekking insurance is key and high altitude travel insurance has some specific policy requirements.
-In this article, we’ll share the key requirements for Nepal travel insurance and what you need to look out for.
+The unique aspects of Nepal, the altitude, and the remoteness of many of the locations to which you will travel bring challenges in terms of the altitude that you’re traveling to and the risk that brings.
+If you plan to attempt any of the famous treks, then many outfitters require that you have trekking insurance and especially if you are trekking to higher altitudes.
+In this article, we’ll share our experiences of trekking to Everest Base Camp and why we considered and bought Nepal travel insurance.

 THIS POST MAY CONTAIN COMPENSATED AND AFFILIATE LINKS MORE INFORMATION IN OUR DISCLAIMER

-Why do you need travel insurance for Nepal?
+Why did we take out travel insurance for Nepal?

 There is a high risk of road traffic accidents in Nepal

 Poor road conditions in Nepal, combined with the effects of monsoon rains lead to a high rate of road traffic accidents.
 In a five-month period in 2017 more than 1,100 people died in traffic accidents.

 Our overnight bus trip from Kakarvitta to Kathmandu didn’t have an accident, but driving on Nepali roads overnight is an experience that will have you gritting your teeth.

 Serious Crime in Nepal is low, but opportunistic robberies can be a problem